-If your loved one needs constant care, you may be faced with the difficult decision to place them in a nursing home.
+If your loved one needs constant care, or has experienced a recent downturn in health, you may be faced with the difficult decision to place them in a nursing home or assisted living facility.
 In some cases, it isn’t the emotional reaction that families fear the most—it’s finding a way to pay for the significant costs of long-term nursing care.

 Medicaid was created to ensure that people who have very few resources can still get the late-in-life care they need.
 In Florida, Medicaid can be used to pay for an elderly relative’s nursing home, assisted living facility, or in-home nursing care.
-Medicaid pays a fixed daily rate to cover costs such as a patient’s room, meals, staff care, and medical supplies, possibly for the remainder of their life.
+For those who qualify and are accepted, Medicaid pays a fixed daily rate to cover costs such as a patient’s room, meals, staff care, and medical supplies, possibly for the remainder of their life.

 However, Medicaid will only pay for nursing home care if your loved one meets the program’s eligibility requirements, including:

-- Having minimal income.
-Applicants’ incomes have to be below a certain level in order to meet Medicaid eligibility.
-Residents are allowed to keep a small allowance of their income for personal needs (such as entertainment, snacks, and personal products), but must stay under the yearly income limit.
-For example, the 2021 Florida income limit is $2,382 per month with a personal needs allowance of $130 per month.
-Any amount over the limit may be gifted to a healthy spouse or placed in trust; otherwise, it will likely be used to reimburse Medicaid.
+- Income must be below threshold: Medicaid only accepts you if your income is below a certain level.
+Residents are allowed to keep a small allowance of their income for personal needs (such as entertainment, snacks, and personal products), but must stay under the income limit.
+For example, the 2024 Florida income limit is $2,829 per month (gross) with a personal needs allowance of $160 per month.

 - Contributions to long-term care.
-Keep in mind that the income threshold is just to qualify for Medicaid.
-If your family member meets the income requirement, they will still have to give up nearly all of that income to Medicaid as partial payment for their care.
-For example, an applicant who makes $2,000 per month is eligible, but they will have to pay $1,870 of this to the state every month.
-However, there are ways to lower the amount of income an applicant must sacrifice (such as deducting any medical costs that are not covered by Medicaid).
-If income is over the income limit, then a qualified income trust can/must be created in order for the applicant to get long-term care Medicaid.
+Keep in mind that the income threshold is just to qualify for long-term care Medicaid.
+When receiving care in a nursing home, the Medicaid recipient needs to give up nearly all of their income as partial payment for their care.
+For example, an applicant who makes $2,000 per month is under the Medicaid income cap, but they will have to pay $1,840 of their income (keeping the $160 personal needs allowance) to the nursing home (known as the Patient's Responsibility).

 - Owning minimal assets.
 Medicaid is available to people who have few resources that could be used to cover the costs of care.
 However, applicants do not have to give away all of their assets to qualify—in fact, this can work against them.
-Medicaid has a 5-year look-back period to determine whether any assets have been transferred for less than fair market value.
-If an applicant retitles property in his son’s name or gives all of his late wife’s jewelry to his daughter, it may result in a penalty period of Medicaid ineligibility.
+Medicaid has a 5-year look-back period to determine whether any assets have been transferred (i.e, gifted) for less than fair market value.
 A good elder law attorney (like us!) can advise on how to protect assets and can provide proper spend down planning, even when the elder is already in the nursing home.

 - Nothing is Easy.
 When your loved one needs long-term care, nothing is easy.
 Friends, family and even people working in healthcare think they know good advice.
 Here are some common Florida Medicaid myths you should read about if you are helping yourself or your loved one.